-While companies have always wanted to keep an eye on their employees, they haven’t always had the tools and resources to do so effectively.
-In the past, workplace monitoring accounted for little more than simply keeping a watchful eye over the office.
-That wasn’t all that effective, to begin with, and in the age of remote work, it would be completely useless anyway.
+While companies have always wanted to keep an eye on employee activity, they haven’t always had the monitoring systems to do so effectively.
+In the past, real-time workplace monitoring accounted for little more than simply keeping a watchful eye over the office.
+That wasn’t all that effective, to begin with, and in the age of stealthy internet usage and now remote work, it would be completely useless anyway.

-The digital age has provided businesses with a whole host of employee monitoring tools, including monitoring software that allows employers to keep tabs on their workers in a variety of ways, including checking social media, the employees’ internet activity, and monitoring their company laptops and company devices.
+The digital age has provided businesses with a whole host of employee time tracking tools, including employee monitoring tools that allow employers to keep tabs on their team members’ work time in a variety of ways, including checking social media, the employees’ internet activity, and monitoring their company laptops and company devices.
+Some of these tools are so precise that they can even have functions like monitoring keystrokes with permission (what your employees type on keyboards while they’re on the internet or instant messaging).

 How are companies monitoring remote workers?